soopertramp/MySQL-Assignments/README.md

 </details>
 <br>

-### 24- write a query to print dep names where none of the employees have same salary.*/
+### 24- write a query to print dep names where none of the employees have same salary. :question:

 <details><summary>
 :arrow_forward: View Answer